 This was the most common issue I also faced with my early batches of no-churn ice cream.
 I believed it is a compromise I had to accept for not using an ice cream maker.
 But with age comes wisdom 😁.
 Icy or Ice crystals are the result of either too much water in the mixture or a long freezing time or both.
 Too much water could be from the ingredients you use like low-fat cream, berries, fruits, etc. In a no-churn eggless ice cream recipe, it is imperative to use full-fat heavy whipping cream and full-fat sweetened condensed milk so that there is no room for excess "water".
 Basically, avoid any "lite" ingredients or you may have to tweak the recipe to be able to use those ingredients.
 And in this mango ice cream recipe, the best way to go would be to cook down the puree to prevent the ice crystals.

 Here are some more mango recipes that might strike your fancy:

 No-Churn Mango Ice Cream

-- 1 cup of ripe mango puree 2 medium-sized Alphonso mangoes
+- 1 cup ripe mango puree 2 medium-sized Alphonso mangoes

 - ½ cup sweetened condensed milk